cjporter25/Qualified-CleanUp/README.md

 - Displays the cleaned output below the input box
-- Provides a "Copy to Clipboard" button to copy the cleaned text
+- Provides a "Copy" button to copy the cleaned text
-- Automatically saves and restores both input and output even after the popup is closed
+- Automatically saves and restores both input and output in local storage even after the popup is closed

 ---

 ## How to Use

-1. Paste the raw text into the first text box.
+1. Paste the raw Qualified text into the first text box.
-2. Click **"Parse"** to clean it.
+2. Click **"Clean"** to clean it.
 3. View the result in the second text box.
-4. Click **"Copy to Clipboard"** to use the cleaned result elsewhere.
+4. Click **"Copy"** to use the cleaned result elsewhere.

 ---

 ## Development Notes

 - Built using HTML, CSS, and JavaScript
-- Uses `chrome.storage.local` to persist data
+- Uses `chrome.storage.local` to hold data just in case.
 - Clipboard access uses the modern `navigator.clipboard` API
 - Popup UI is styled with basic inline CSS for simplicity

 ---

 ## Compatibility

-✅ Google Chrome
+- Google Chrome
-✅ Microsoft Edge
+- Microsoft Edge
-✅ Firefox
+- Firefox
-🛠 Safari (requires wrapping using Safari Web Extension Converter & Xcode)
+- Safari (requires wrapping using Safari Web Extension Converter & Xcode)

 ---

 ## License
 MIT License – free to use and modify